ROMpom15/md-crime/milestone2.md

 ## Executive Summary

-[2-3 paragraphs providing a high-level overview of your system, its purpose, key technical decisions, and current implementation status]

-Our system is collecting data and metrics regarding crime in the United States in order to determine patterns of crime.
-Our only technical decision was storing data using HDFS.
-HDFS was unable to process excel files so we converted the 30 excel files into CSVs.
-We then processed them using HDFS.
-All of the files have been converted, they just need to be run.
+Our system is built to collect, analyze, and study criminal data metrics collected in United States university environments in order to determine patterns of crime.
+Data was proved by the Department of Education in .xls format.

+One of our primary technical challenges was storing data using HDFS.
+HDFS proved quite tricky to install and set up.
+Furthermore, deciding how to store provided files (in their native xls format, csv, or parquet styles) proved to be another challenge.

+We elected to simulate a fully fledged HDFS on a local host, process excel files into CSVs using Pandas, and then store them on HDFS.
+All of the files were converted succesfully.

+Our final analysis will be conducted using Jupyter.

 ---